TangibleInc/loops-and-logic-docs/docs/dynamic-tags/08 - if/index.md

 ### Comparison (optional)

 The comparison defines what to do with the subject, such as comparing it to another value or simply checking if it exists.
-Usually, this is written as a second attribute without a value, like `is`, `more_than`, or `less_than`.
-It can also be given as an attribute with a value, like `is="something"`.
-If no value is specified, the default comparison is exists.
+This is written as a second attribute, like `is`, `more_than`, or `includes`.
+If no value is specified, the default comparison is `exists`.
 If a value is specified, the default comparison is `is`.
 An `If` tag can only contain one comparison.
-To build complex conditions with multiple comparisons, see logic variables.
+To build complex conditions with multiple comparisons, see [logic variables](/dynamic-tags/if/logic-variables).

 ### Value to compare (optional)

 Many of the core conditions support defining a value, written with the attribute `value="something"`.
 As noted above, this value can also be added to the comparison, so the comparison and value `is value="something"` can also be written as `is="something"`.

-## Conditions
+## Subjects

 The following subjects are defined as conditions for WordPress core content.
-The integrations in Loops & Logic Pro and Tangible Blocks Pro provide additional conditions for third-party plugins' content types.
+The integrations in Loops & Logic Pro and Tangible Blocks Pro provide additional subjects for third-party plugins' content types, such as those in the [Advanced Custom Fields integration](/integrations/acf).

 ### Archive

 `archive="..."`

 This subject evaluates whether the current page is an archive page.
-It accepts a value of author, category, date, post (default), tag, and taxonomy.
-It also accepts the attributes type or taxonomy to filter by post type or taxonomy, respectively.
+It accepts a value of `author`, `category`, `date`, `post` (default), `tag`, and `taxonomy`.
+It also accepts the attributes `type` or `taxonomy` to filter by post type or taxonomy, respectively.
 In the example below, the condition is true when the template is placed on a category taxonomy archive page.

 ```html
 <If archive="taxonomy" taxonomy="category">